An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Beams on a Rail

 If the cross-sectional area of the beam is small then the stress can be approximated by the expansion

-in which the second term represents the leading order contribution in the calculation of the moments.
-Using the same argument as in the derivation of~\eqref{eq:DistributedLoad} we homogenise the bending moments generated by the flexural deformation of the beams, to a moment distributed over the surface of the half-space, which leads to the junction conditions
+which, on evaluation of the integral, leaves only the second term.
+This therefore represents the leading order contribution in the calculation of the moments.
+Figure \ref{fig:boundschematic} illustrates how this bending moment in the half-space corresponds to the moment at the end of the beam.
+Furthermore, this figure also shows how, from elementary geometry, the vertical gradient of the half plane is equal to the horizontal gradient of the beam.
+Together these lead to the junction conditions

 The vertical stress at the junction point is

 where $V(x_1,x_2,t)$ is the vertical force exerted on the half-space by the beams and $u_{3,1}$ is the gradient of the vertical displacement along the surface.
 In particular, solving these in the usual way along with the free end conditions \eqref{eq:BeamFreeEndBoundCond} and the beam equation \eqref{eq:BeamGovEquation} gives the vertical force,